SOHEL4W/Quiz/README.md

 # Getting Started
 To run Quizhunt locally, simply clone this repository and open the index.html file in a web browser.

-# Contributions
-Contributions to Quizhunt are welcome!
-If you would like to contribute, please follow this [Contribute to QuizHunt](https://github.com/ashishalf/quizhunt.github.io/blob/master/CONTRIBUTE.md). fd71864 (add files)